Welcome to Wholesale Forum.com

 Plus, wholesalers don’t pay attention to whether the products are in working condition or are worth reselling.
 They just bring together similar kinds of returns and put them on the pallets.

 Your risk is not simply that the returned goods may not work but also that the products that were originally in good condition get damaged due to bad packaging.

 In a nutshell, I can say that buying pallets of returns means you’re gambling.
 If you’re in luck, you may get an excellent batch of goods and earn good profits; otherwise, you lose money.

-You can buy pallets once in a while, but building a sustainable business by buying pallet supplies is not feasible.Buy the cheapest wholesale and dropshipgoods sold at up to 95% off Retail Price!
+You can buy pallets once in a while, but building a sustainable business by buying pallet supplies is not feasible.Want To Be An eBay Powerseller?This is the Service You Need.

 10 Jan 2011 01:27 AM #3

 It also depends on the kind of goods you’re buying.
 If you’re thinking of buying pallets of electronic items, it’s not worth the money and effort.
 Usually, electronic items in pallets are in a non-working condition and need to be repaired and refurbished before selling.

 Only if you deal in selling refurbished electronics should you think about buying pallets.
 In the worst-case scenario, you won’t be able to sell the products but you could be able to recover some spare parts.
 This will help your repairing and refurbishing the electronics business.